sarrgi/Comp313-a1/README.md

 You can pause the game at anytime with Tab/P.

-There is an option to change the controls bind in the Main Menu and Pause Menu.
+There is an option to change some of the controls bind in the Main Menu and Pause Menu.
 Changing these of course means the keys specified in the readme may no longer be accurate.

 #### Hardest Part to Get Working